rspber/TFT_eSPI_light/README.md

 1. You can easily and transparently add new protocols and modify the existing ones, drivers too,

-2. All suitable examples should works, in Arduino and pico-sdk,
+2. All relevant examples should work, in Arduino and pico-sdk,

 3. It is possible to switch all color transmission to 666 colors,